git-time-metric/gtm/README.md

 The plug-ins are very simple to write.
 Take a look at the [Atom](https://github.com/git-time-metric/gtm-atom-plugin), [Vim](https://github.com/git-time-metric/gtm-vim-plugin) and [Sublime 3](https://github.com/git-time-metric/gtm-sublime3-plugin) plug-ins to see how easy it is to create plug-ins.

+For more detail on how to write plug-ins, check out the [Wiki](https://github.com/git-time-metric/gtm/wiki/Editor-Plug-ins).